Brand Monitoring

 What is Brand Monitoring?

-In the context of cybersecurity, brand monitoring means continuously track your company’s name, reputation, and related sensitive information across the internet to prevent misuse and protect your brand.
+In cybersecurity, brand monitoring means tracking your company’s name and reputation online.
+It aims to prevent misuse and protect your brand.

-This includes monitoring for unauthorized use, such as fake websites, social media profiles, or email scams that pretend to be from your company.
+This includes monitoring for fake websites, social media profiles, or email scams that pretend to be from your company.

-The goal is simple: detect and respond to threats before they damage your brand’s reputation or lead to financial losses.
+The goal is simple: detect and respond to threats before they harm your brand or cause financial loss.

 Why is Brand Monitoring Important?